msimerson/mail-dmarc/README.md

     d. does the message conform to the published policy?
     e. did the policy request reporting?
 If so, save details.

 The validation results are stored in a [Mail::DMARC::Result](http://search.cpan.org/perldoc?Mail::DMARC::Result) object.
 If the author domain requested a report, it was saved via [Mail::DMARC::Report::Store](http://search.cpan.org/perldoc?Mail::DMARC::Report::Store).
 A SQL implementation is provided and tested with SQLite and MySQL.
-ANSI SQL queries syntax is preferred, making it straight forward to extend to other RDBMS.
+ANSI SQL queries are preferred, making it straight forward to extend to other RDBMS.

 There is more information available in the $result object.
 See [Mail::DMARC::Result](http://search.cpan.org/perldoc?Mail::DMARC::Result) for complete details.